 - Oportun does not charge fees

 Oportun offers one short-term loan product, with repayment plans stretching from six months to 46 months.
+Should you want a wider range of loan options, CashNetUSA is a good choice.
 If approved, customers can receive your funds either as a check, loaded onto a prepaid debit card, or via direct deposit.
 Oportun loans does not charge fees or penalties for prepayments.

 Oportun review: How is it different?